devuri/wpenv-console/docs/cli/setup/index.md

 php nino setup
 ```

-Replace `your-new-domain.com` with the domain you want to set up.
-The command will search for specific configuration files and update them with the new domain.
+Replace `example.com` in .env with the domain you want to set up.

 ## Configuration Files